Wisconsin Death Trip (album)

 Wisconsin Death Trip is the debut studio album by American industrial metal band Static-X, released on March 23, 1999, by Warner Bros.
 Records.
 The band was formed after lead singer Wayne Static and drummer Ken Jay met at a Virgin Records store in Chicago.
 After being introduced by the Smashing Pumpkins lead singer Billy Corgan, the two decided to head out west to California to enlist a lead guitarist and bassist.
 Once in California, Tony Campos joined as bassist, and not long after, Koichi Fukuda joined as guitarist (replacing original guitarist Emerson Swinford).
 Warner Bros.
 Records discovered the band in California and signed them in February 1998.

 Wisconsin Death Trip peaked at number 107 on the US Billboard 200 and number one on the Top Heatseekers chart, and was certified platinum by the RIAA in 2001.
-Three singles were released from the album: "Push It", "I'm with Stupid", and "Bled for Days".
+Four singles were released from the album: "Push It", "I'm with Stupid", "Bled for Days" and "Love Dump".

 Background

-The album was produced by Ulrich Wild in eight weeks with a budget of $50,000; the band originally wanted Terry Date to produce, but couldn't afford him, so they opted for his assistant Wild.
-The band wanted very "machine-like" sounding drums, but without the use of a drum machine: instead, they built their own triggering system from pieces of plywood and piezo microphones to record the kick, snare and toms into Opcode Vision.
+Wisconsin Death Trip was produced by Ulrich Wild in eight weeks with a budget of $50,000.
+Static-X originally wanted Terry Date to produce, but the band could not afford him; as such, they opted for his assistant Wild.
+The band wanted very "machine-like" sounding drums, but without the use of a drum machine; instead, they built their own triggering system from pieces of plywood and piezo microphones to record the kick, snare and toms into Opcode Vision.
 The cymbals were then played separately on top.
 Samples were programmed in by Static in an Alesis HR-16, while synth lines were produced by Fukuda with a Roland MC-303.

-It features a song written by vocalist Wayne Static and drummer Ken Jay's former band Deep Blue Dream, titled "December".
+Wisconsin Death Trip features a song written by vocalist Wayne Static and drummer Ken Jay's former band Deep Blue Dream, titled "December".
 The crash-landing scene from the 1968 film Planet of the Apes was sampled in the intro of "Sweat of the Bud".
 The intro for "Stem" was sampled from the 1989 experimental horror film Begotten.
 A sample of dialogue from actress Linnea Quigley from the 1988 film Sorority Babes in the Slimeball Bowl-O-Rama appears in the outro of "I'm with Stupid".